Version 2.0 - Last Updated and Effective: July 30, 2020

 Verisign also obtains Personal Data of its vendors’ and service providers’ representatives.
 The information obtained may include contact information and payment or financial account data.
 Verisign uses this information to manage its relationships with its vendors and service providers, process payments, and carry out Verisign’s obligations under its contracts with these parties.

-Verisign also obtains and use Consumer Personal Data in other ways for which Verisign provides specific notice at the time of collection.
+Verisign also obtains and uses Consumer Personal Data in other ways for which Verisign provides specific notice at the time of collection.

-As a Processor, Verisign may receive Consumer Personal Data in connection with providing services to its Customers, including Personal Data of domain name registrants that may be contained in WHOIS information received from Customers, managed DNS requests, and encrypted data flows that transit Verisign systems in connection with the provision of online security services to its Customers, such as during a DDoS attack.
+As a Processor, Verisign may receive Consumer Personal Data in connection with providing services to its Customers, including Personal Data of domain name registrants that may be contained in WHOIS information received from Customers.

 Verisign provides information in this Policy and Verisign’s Privacy Statement located at http://www.verisign.com/en_US/privacy/index.xhtml about its Consumer Personal Data practices, including the types of Personal Data Verisign collects, the types of third parties to which Verisign discloses the Personal Data and the purposes for doing so, the rights and choices Consumers have for limiting the use and disclosure of their Personal Data, and how to contact Verisign about its practices concerning Personal Data.